 Oh, and keep in mind to choose an area which you want to boost with nootropic – do your research and don’t just take anything.

-Here’s the list of some popular nootropics that are worth consideration.
+Here’s the list of some popular nootropics that are worth considering.

 If you are looking for stimulating wakefulness and something to combat your sleep deprivation with, Modafinil may come in handy; it can also improve reaction time.
 As for the possible side effects, you can expect irritability, anxiety, or increased blood pressure.
 But if you’re a performer who needs to stay sharply focused most of the time, this is likely to work best for you.